 - Slightly less pungent than the small round radishes, they’re quite good raw or pickled for an excellent crunch in a salad.

-These Daikon fries will have a wonderful caramelized “crust,” but they will be softer than they will be crisp.
 Oh, and I wouldn’t even think about dipping them in any sort of a sauce.
+There’s simply no need.

-Each one is a mouthful of scrumptious flavors — ginger, chiles, and soy sauce, to name a few.
+Each one is a mouthful of scrumptious flavors — fresh ginger, chile and soy sauce, to name a few.

-And what a delicious menu it will be!
 All of these flavors and textures will compliment each other beautifully.
-Of course, no need to wait for the Chinese New Year celebration.

 And here are a few more of my favorite French fry recipes: